geekexploite/evernote-alternatives/README.md

 - StandardNotes: Mobile, desktop, web.

 ## Related work
-* [Evernote-clone](https://github.com/topics/evernote-clone): This is a tiny alternative to electron with version mobile, website, desktop, web.
+* [Evernote-clone](https://github.com/topics/evernote-clone): This is a tiny alternative to electron with version mobile, desktop, web.

 ## Notes
 At some point in our life, we would have taken notes.
 Note taking has helped us in understanding various concepts, information and talk of the...